 The two things you need to consider here are tremolo bridge and stoptail bridge.
 A tremolo bridge allows for a whammy bar, which is great fun but may cause strings to go out of tune.
 A stoptail is more stable as far as tuning is concerned.
 There are also tremolo systems, such as Floyd Rose, that have locking systems in place to ensure the guitar stays in tune.
 These are brilliant if you’re into dive bombs and all that 80’s hair metal stuff.
 Just be aware that changing strings will be a little more time consuming.

 Single coil or humbuckers?
 Or a combination of both?
 Don’t worry, we’ll cover that in greater detail further down.
+We also have an entire guide on pickups.

 Tuning pegs/machine heads